falcosecurity/falco-website/content/en/docs/rules/supported-fields.md

 ### Field Class: k8s

 Kubernetes related context.
-Available when configured to fetch k8s meta-data from API Server.
+When configured to fetch from the API server, all fields are available.
+Otherwise, only the `k8s.pod.*` and `k8s.ns.name` fields are populated with data gathered from the container runtime.

 Name | Type | Description